Exxon Mobil - Largest Oil Company With Huge Potential

 Conclusion

 Exxon Mobil has had a difficult time since the start of the oil crash.
-Even with the company’s recent stock price recoveries, it’s stock is still 20% below pre crash highs, and that’s after three years of a market that has been expanding globally.
+Even with the company’s recent stock price recoveries, its stock is still 20% below pre-crash highs, and that’s after three years of a market that has been expanding globally.
 Despite this, as we have seen through this article, Exxon Mobil is still a company with huge expansion potential going forward.
 The company has managed to consistently beat out its peers in both production volume and returns.
-On top of this, falling production from existing fields along with an overall growth in energy demand mean it operates in a market that will see continue demand.
+On top of this, falling production from existing fields along with an overall growth in energy demand means it operates in a market that will see continued demand.

-Exxon Mobil has more than one hundred projects currently in development.
+Exxon Mobil has more than 100 projects currently in development.
 As a result of the present oil crash, the company has managed to lower prices while increasing potential profits.
 Looking at the company’s largest projects, the company is continuing to make itself a dominant force in North American natural gas.
 The company’s XTO Energy and Bass family acquisitions provide it with a significant stake in North American shale oil and gas.
 On top of this, the company has made sizeable discoveries recently in Guyana and Mozambique.
 These acquisitions both have the potential to increase the company’s resources.

 As a result, as we have seen, Exxon Mobil’s strong dividend and impressive assets are why it’s such a good investment at the present time.